c4arl0s/UnderstandingAndUsingCPointers/README.md

 #      + [Passing Null Pointers ]()
 #      + [Passing a Pointer to a Pointer]()
 #   - [Function Pointers ]()

+**A function pointer is a pointer that holds the address of a function**.
+This lecture is necessary after reading the benefit of blocks in Objective-C programming.
+The ability of pointers to point functions turns out to be an important and useful feature of C. This provides us with another way of executing functions in an order that may not be known at compile time and without using conditional statements.

+One concern regarding the use of function pointers **is a potentially slower running program**.
+The processor may not be able to use branch prediction in conjunction with **pipelining**. **Branch prediction is a technique whereby the processor will **guess** which multiple execution sequences will be executed**. **Pipelining is a hardware technology commonly used to improve processor performance and is achieved by overlapping instruction execution.
+In this scheme, the procesor wll start processing the branch it believes will be executed.
+If the processor successfully predicts the correct branch, then the instructions currently in the pipeline will not have to be discarted.

+This slowdown may or may not be realized.
+The use of function pointers in situations such as table lookup can mitigate performance issues.
+In this section, we will learn how to declare function pointers, see how they can be used to support alternate execution paths, and explore techniques that exploit their potential.

+**The use of function pointers is well-known to passing a function as parameter to other functions**.

 #      + [Declaring Function Pointers ]()
 #      + [Using a Function Pointer ]()
 #      + [Passing Function Pointers ]()